 Meeting of the Minds

 The Meeting of the Minds is an annual theatrical event sponsored by the UWG Philosophy Program and the West Georgia Philosophical Society.
-In front of a public audience, philosophy students discuss a philosophical topic and debate one another while portraying figures from the history of philosophy.
+Held each spring semester in front of a public audience, philosophy students discuss a philosophical topic and debate one another while portraying figures from the history of philosophy.

 Debate topics and casts of previous Meeting of the Minds events include: